 Your goal is to identify the 20%, that makes up the 80% of the value.

 In my experience, so many people tack on things before nailing the basics, and lose track of what the value is, and create their own busy work, and bury themselves, and the value in the process.

 You will not only lighten your load, you will increase your “time to value”, which will build your reputation as somebody who makes things happen.

-Quick Answer Now, Better Answer Later
+Strategy #3.
+Give the Quick Answer Now, Give the Better Answer Later

 Focus on creating a fast answer.
 Don’t block yourself with analysis paralysis.
 Don’t try to over-engineer what a great answer would be.
 Create a fast solution.